fhardison/lgpsi-course/src/class_notes.md

 - Read LGPSI 4 using the instructions in the General seciton above to prepare for next class.
 - Chapter 5 is also ready if you want to read ahead.

+# Week 6

+- Finished LGPSI 4

+## Homework

+- Reread/listen to LGPSI 4 if you want
+- Read/listen to LGPSI 5 to prepare for next class